junaid1460/v8-perf/turbo/compiler.md

 [ .. ]                          ; do some nifty conversions via shifts
                                 ; and store results in rdx and rcx

-addl rdx, rcx                   ; perform add and including overflow check jo Deoptimize                   ; if overflowed bail
+addl rdx, rcx                   ; perform add including overflow check jo Deoptimize                   ; if overflowed bail

 [ .. ]                          ; cleanup and return to caller